 CL: The way I often describe art music is that at its core is structure.
 Larger musical structures suit games in terms of their story element.
 There will be a series of levels, a world to paint, and one needs to have large structures to support that.
 The old arcade games build structures from repetition, and latterly there are Hollywood type game scores and their heaps of symphonic remakes.
 What lies in the middle interests me.
 There’s quite a big push to go back to the nuance you can get from acoustic music.
 Of course there are many games that use rock bands and hardcore electronic music too.

-What demographic spread did you get at High Note in terms of attendance?
+What demographic spread did you get at High Score in terms of attendance?
 Were there a lot of younger composers?

 CL: It was a really wide pool, helped by the degree in interactive composition that launched a couple of years ago at the University of Melbourne.
 There is a high amount of energy currently going to Melbourne.
 Attendance was roughly a 50:50 split between those at student age in their 20s and those above in their 30s.
 Anyone who was willing to cross over was able to come.
 The event generated huge interest.